stardust1405/dbmx/README.md

 ## DBMX

-A modern and productivity focused database management tool.
+A modern and productivity focused database management tool (DBMS).
 It is under active development and NOT ready for production use.

 ## Early Preview
 #### Sidebar and Tabs